titanturtles/titanturtles.github.io/cybercamp.md

 Intel computers with internet connection, and at least 16GB of memory (RAM) and 60GB free harddrive space (SSD preferred).
 AMD computers should work fine.

-(Costco has qualified laptop at between $600 and $2000.
+(Costco has qualified laptop at between $600 and up.
 Amazon has qualified renewed laptop at around $300, but YMMV.)

 However, Apple M series computer will not work.